Skip to content

 Gathering tax forms and important numbers

-Before you can file your taxes, you’ll need to get organized with all the tax forms and numbers that you’ll need.
-As soon as you can start in the new year (preparing for the tax year prior), use the following checklist to gather your documents and financial reports.
+As we mentioned above, before you can file your taxes, you’ll need to get organized with all the tax forms and numbers that you’ll need.
+As soon as you can start (preparing for the tax year prior), use the following checklist and the HoneyBook Tax Hub to gather your documents and financial reports.
 Depending on your business structure and work, you may not need all these documents and forms, but it’s a good rule of thumb to have the full list on hand.
+Here’s a rundown of what you should be looking for.

 Check out the checklist so you can refer to it as you prepare for this tax season.